MuratBaha/MuratBaha/README.md

 - 🔬 I develop laboratory and school management programs.

-- 🌱 I like to research and read articles on software development techniques
+- 🌱 I like to read about new techniques, skills and technologies in software development.

 - 📑 In my free time I fly as a Virtual Pilot, study new languages and technologies, and read technology articles.